Updated for the 2023 tax year!

 Plenty of other deductions for necessary expenses exist.

 Have a child that goes to daycare overseas?
-You can deduct up to $3,000 in childcare costs per child (up to $6,000 total).
+You can deduct up to $3,000 in childcare costs (PDF) per child (up to $6,000 total).
+We note that this credit can contains numerous criteria that must be met.
+Review carefully or consult with your tax advisor.

 Getting a degree online or at a university abroad?
 You can deduct eligible education expenses.
 Use Form 1098-T to claim education costs when filing taxes from overseas.